deV8nnek/digimon-digital-card-battle-guide/draft.md

 Wireframe
 In Progress using Figma
+Final Draft
+Cleaner, polished design
+~~Apply web design thinking box like inspector~~
+Since feels a waste to not use figma more when using it just like a paint

+Q: Margin, Padding
+Auto Layout Frame
+Padding: Group 1 element, horizontal and vertical padding
+Margin: Group 2 Group 1, gap, horizontal and vertal padding
+Q: Group vs Frame
+Groups can nestle layers only
+Switching to Frame with more capabilities
+Q: Auto Layout flows right endlessly
+Wrap
+Q: scrolling not overlay when running
+Clip content

+Keeping retro design
+Layout Guide and Auto-Layout

+2nd Draft
+Q: Figma basics or beginner
+understanding low-level wireframe
+mostly use rectangle or text
+don't focus too much on the details, do minimal alignment, sizing, basic colors, etc. using pen tools for drawing imperfect icons organizing layer names if necessary, group if duplicate or not children
+Q: border-left
+~~drop shadow - in shadow - x 1 y 0~~
+use line
+Q: card increment number in list not variables google sheet sync plugin
+Q: reuse element
+use component
+adjust original like sizing, alignment, constraints

+1st Draft
+Feels like misusing components groups vs components? recreating cards, easy way? should i design like in web like an inspector, boxes what is the unified design for image, text, buttons, etc. layers organized but best naming convention?

 Prototype
-As much as I want to design in more detail, I want to start the development, will play with Figma to make these response web design in the end
+As much as I want to design in more detail, I want to start the development, will play with Figma to make a response web design in the end maybe

 ## Maintenance